Which banana trees produce fruit?

 What states can grow bananas?

-Where do bananas grow best?
+Where does a banana tree grow best?
 In tropical climates, of course — these are tropical plants!
 Bananas grow best in Zones 9 and 10, parts of Florida, California, and the southern United States.
 However, dwarf banana trees are bred for their flexibility: grow these beautiful plants in a tub or container, and you can find a spot for them to thrive wherever you live!

 Can you really grow bananas anywhere?